axem-solutions/dem/docs/index.md

 container images, and the way they communicate with the host system is totally under control.

 ### Scaleable tool change management :arrows_counterclockwise:
-Several times throughout the development lifecycle changes in the used tools might needed. dem makes it possible to quickly swap tool images:
+Several times throughout the development lifecycle changes in the used tools might needed.
+DEM makes it possible to quickly swap tool images:
     - to use a different version of the same tool.
 Containerization ensures the safe coexistense of the same tools with different version number